 - Define and establish the test strategies for reducing these risk

 The QA’s then create the tests that can be of functional and non-functional nature.
 Any potential change to the system can affect the risk identified.
-Adjustments can be done after a change which includes:
+Adjustments can be done after a change which include:

 - Risk identification

 - Assessing the existing risks